GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/java-demo.md

 For more details about the code, you can refer to the [OpenTelemetry Documentation](https://opentelemetry.io/docs/instrumentation/java/getting-started/).

 Congratulations on successfully completing the core section of the demo!
-You can now run the complete demo, which can be cloned from [Github](https://github.com/GreptimeCloudStarters/quick-start-java) by following the instructions in `README.md`.
+You can now run the complete demo by following the instructions in the `README.md` file on the [Github repository](https://github.com/GreptimeCloudStarters/quick-start-java).